giacomotrinca/Waybar-Config/README.md

 - 🎯 **Dynamic Workspaces** - Only shows active workspaces with color-coded indicators
 - 🌡️ **Temperature Monitoring** - Real-time CPU and GPU temperature tracking with color alerts
 - ⚡ **Power Profile Control** - Switch between performance, balanced, and power-saver modes on the fly
+- ☀️ **Backlight Control** - Adjust screen brightness directly from the bar with scroll and notifications
+- 💤 **Idle Inhibitor Toggle** - Keep the system awake for long builds or presentations with one click
 - 📱 **Responsive Layout** - Compact design that maximizes screen real estate
 - 🔧 **Custom Power Menu** - Beautiful wofi-powered shutdown/reboot menu
 - 🌤️ **Weather Integration** - Real-time weather information from wttr.in